home-assistant/home-assistant.io/source/_integrations/fyta.markdown

 ha_integration_type: integration
 ---

-The fyta {% term integration %} uses the open API of [FYTA](https://www.fyta.de) to obtain the data from your plant sensors and integrate these into Home Assistant.
+The **FYTA** {% term integration %} uses the open API of [FYTA](https://www.fyta.de) to obtain the data from your plant sensors and integrate these into Home Assistant.

 For the authentication on the FYTA-server you need your login-credentials (email and password).